 Both IRMM RPT instruments were subject for careful geometrical measurements and evaluations as the CCRI(III)-K10 competitions from 2000 showed discrepancies up to 9.5 % for one of the RPT to the very similar PTB RPT instrument.
 However, no geometrical measure error was noted.
-A novel in-house production of hydrogen rich radiator foils of tristearin and polyethylene are foreseen for 2007 to reduce uncertainties related to possible degradation of the used foils.
+A novel in-house production of hydrogen rich radiator foils of tristearin and polyethylene is being implemented to reduce uncertainties related to possible degradation of the used foils.